Table of Contents

 Surgical intervention for fat necrosis generally involves ultrasound guidance to effectively locate all hardened lumps.
 Needle aspiration then causes an oil cyst to dissolve quickly.
 (We explain the needle aspiration biopsy process in a related blog post.)

 The procedure only requires a local anesthetic, and recovery from the procedure is typically short.
 Most people need only approximately 2 to 4 weeks of recovery time, depending upon the size and number of the lumps.
-Multiple lumps may require multiple treatment session.
+Multiple lumps may require multiple treatment sessions.

 Bedford Breast Center: The Leading Breast Cancer Treatment Center in Beverly Hills